andreaiacono/andreaiacono.github.io/tesi/thesis.md

 The first column considers the characteristics of each bioid and includes the following parameters:

--   \"Max Life\" allows choosing what the maximum lifespan of bioids is.
+-   "Max Life" allows choosing what the maximum lifespan of bioids is.
--   \"Max Energy\" allows indicating what the maximum amount of energy a bioid can have is (beyond which further feeding has no effect).
+-   "Max Energy" allows indicating what the maximum amount of energy a bioid can have is (beyond which further feeding has no effect).
--   \"Mutation\" allows indicating what the mutation rate is that affects the genetic heritage when bioids reproduce.
+-   "Mutation" allows indicating what the mutation rate is that affects the genetic heritage when bioids reproduce.
--   \"Hunger Threshold\" allows choosing at what energy level to trigger the input neuron of the bioids\' neural network.
+-   "Hunger Threshold" allows choosing at what energy level to trigger the input neuron of the bioids' neural network.
--   \"Food Energy\" allows choosing how much energy a bioid receives when it feeds (parameter present only for prey bioids).
+-   "Food Energy" allows choosing how much energy a bioid receives when it feeds (parameter present only for prey bioids).

 The second column considers the motor aspect of each bioid and includes the following parameters:

--   \"Steering\" allows choosing the maximum amplitude (specified in degrees) a bioid can turn when curving.
+-   "Steering" allows choosing the maximum amplitude (specified in degrees) a bioid can turn when curving.
--   \"1st Sector\" allows choosing the amplitude of the 1st sector of the neural network\'s visibility.
+-   "1st Sector" allows choosing the amplitude of the 1st sector of the neural network's visibility.
--   \"2nd Sector\" allows choosing the amplitude of the 2nd sector of the neural network\'s visibility.
+-   "2nd Sector" allows choosing the amplitude of the 2nd sector of the neural network's visibility.
--   \"3rd Sector\" allows choosing the amplitude of the 3rd sector of the neural network\'s visibility.
+-   "3rd Sector" allows choosing the amplitude of the 3rd sector of the neural network's visibility.

 The third column considers the sensory aspect (as neural network input) and includes the following parameters:

--   \"Conspec Visibility\" allows indicating the distance within which a bioid\'s neural network sees a conspecific.
+-   "Conspec Visibility" allows indicating the distance within which a bioid's neural network sees a conspecific.
--   \"Food Visibility\" allows indicating the distance within which the neural network sees food.
+-   "Food Visibility" allows indicating the distance within which the neural network sees food.
--   \"Prey Visibility\" allows indicating the distance within which the neural network sees prey (parameter present only for predator bioids).
+-   "Prey Visibility" allows indicating the distance within which the neural network sees prey (parameter present only for predator bioids).
--   \"Reproduction Dist\" allows choosing within what distance to make bioids reproduce.
+-   "Reproduction Dist" allows choosing within what distance to make bioids reproduce.
--   \"Eat Food Dist\" allows indicating within what distance a prey bioid can eat food (parameter present only for prey bioids).
+-   "Eat Food Dist" allows indicating within what distance a prey bioid can eat food (parameter present only for prey bioids).
--   \"Eat Prey Dist\" allows indicating within what distance a predator bioid can eat prey (parameter present only for predator bioids).
+-   "Eat Prey Dist" allows indicating within what distance a predator bioid can eat prey (parameter present only for predator bioids).
--   \"Predator Visibility\" allows indicating the distance within which the neural network sees a predator (parameter present only for prey bioids).
+-   "Predator Visibility" allows indicating the distance within which the neural network sees a predator (parameter present only for prey bioids).

 The fourth column considers the reproductive aspect of each bioid and includes the following parameters:

--   \"Sexual Maturity\" allows specifying at what age bioids can begin to reproduce.
+-   "Sexual Maturity" allows specifying at what age bioids can begin to reproduce.
--   \"Initial Energy\" allows choosing the amount of energy present in a bioid when it is born.
+-   "Initial Energy" allows choosing the amount of energy present in a bioid when it is born.
--   \"Min Energy Offspring\" allows indicating the minimum amount of energy a bioid must possess to be able to reproduce.
+-   "Min Energy Offspring" allows indicating the minimum amount of energy a bioid must possess to be able to reproduce.
--   \"Offspring Effort\" allows choosing how much energy a bioid loses when it reproduces.
+-   "Offspring Effort" allows choosing how much energy a bioid loses when it reproduces.

 The fifth and final column contains only one parameter, also linked to the reproductive aspect of bioids and includes the parameter:

--   \"Heat\" indicates how many simulation steps must pass for a bioid to be able to reproduce again.
+-   "Heat" indicates how many simulation steps must pass for a bioid to be able to reproduce again.

 In the prey bioid parameters section, to the right of the five parameter columns, there is a grid formed by nine text boxes; these boxes serve to indicate, depending on the age of the prey bioid, at what speed it can move and how much energy it provides to the predator that eats it.
-The rows identify the bioid\'s age: the first indicates a young bioid, the second an adult bioid, and the third an old bioid; the columns identify the bioid\'s characteristic: the first indicates age, the second the maximum speed that prey bioids can reach, and the third the energy value that prey bioids provide to predator bioids.
+The rows identify the bioid's age: the first indicates a young bioid, the second an adult bioid, and the third an old bioid; the columns identify the bioid's characteristic: the first indicates age, the second the maximum speed that prey bioids can reach, and the third the energy value that prey bioids provide to predator bioids.
 The age box for young bioids has a value of 0 and is obviously read-only, because the age of